Migrant sex offender mistakenly released from prison arrested

 Police found and arrested him inside Finsbury Park at around 8.30am on Sunday after a member of the public spotted him at a nearby bus stop.

-Sir Keir Starmer confirmed Kebatu will be deported, which could happen as early as next week.
+Sir Keir Starmer confirmed Kebatu will be deported, which is expected to happen this coming week.

 “We have ordered an investigation to establish what went wrong.
-We must make sure this doesn’t happen again,” the Prime Minister added.
+We must make sure this doesn’t happen again,” the Prime Minister said.

-A Home Office source said: “Kebatu was always due to be deported next week.
-That’s the plan we are still working towards.”
+David Lammy told broadcasters that Kebatu needs to be questioned by police before he is deported, adding: “I can assure you that he will be deported as he was expected to be deported.
+I expect that to happen this week.”

+The Justice Secretary said he recognises that it will have been an “anxious time” for Kebatu’s victims and their families, and that he will announce a “full independent inquiry” into what has happened in Parliament on Monday.

 A witness who saw Kebatu being led out of Finsbury Park by female officers said the mistakenly-released prisoner was walking “calmly” and “wasn’t trying to get away”.